 What to expect with Abode cameras

 Instead, Abode offers niche cameras.
-The Iota is ideal for smart home security (and it’s particularly fantastic for renters), whereas the Outdoor Smart Cam is designed for outdoor surveillance.
+The Iota is ideal for smart home security (and it’s particularly fantastic for renters).
 Need a ceiling camera?
-The unreleased Cam 2 is the only Abode camera up for the job.
+The Cam 2 is the only Abode camera up for the job.
+And now that Abode has discontinued the Outdoor Smart Cam, the Cam 2 is the only option for outdoor security.

-For the full experience, you’ll probably want all three Abode cameras.
-You’ll have to subscribe to a monthly plan to use the coolest features, like automations, person detection, and cloud storage, but Abode’s prices are some of the most affordable in the industry.
+For the full experience, you’ll want the Iota and the Cam 2, since the Cam 2 can't be added to smart home automations without the Iota or the camera-less Gateway hub.
+You’ll also have to subscribe to a monthly plan to use the coolest features, like automations, person detection, and cloud storage, but Abode’s prices are some of the most affordable in the industry.

 Compare Abode cameras